 The popular saying may be, “The only constant is change,” but we’d like to tailor that specifically for you: the only constant is changing technology.
 Seems like the moment your employees become comfortable with a new system, technology, or software, another one comes along.
 This ever-evolving (but often improving) access to new software can be good for business but frustrating for employees.
 The key is knowing how to train employees on a new system or technology.
-Here are five of our favorite tips for doing it effectively and hassle-free.
+These are our favorite tips for training your employees on a new system, effectively and hassle-free.

 Challenges of training new systems and technologies

 It’s no secret that there are an infinite number of new technologies available in every industry covering every possible process.
 Because of that, you have taken the time to really dive into the features and benefits of different software and carefully selected the best one for your company.
 It’s clear to you that this technology is going to help your company grow and thrive, so your employees should see that, too… right?

 Well, not exactly.

 Because there can be nearly constant change in many industries, some employees are frustrated and burnt out from learning new software or updated systems.
 They may just start to feel comfortable with one when someone comes along from the top down and makes a change.
 Further, existing technical training sometimes needs to be updated to reflect component, version, or update changes.
 You’re always working to train on the most up‐to-date material, which can become a chore for employees.